Moot court: North America

 Some moot court organisations accept a small group of people for membership, and those members each participate in a number of national or regional moot court competitions.
 Other schools accept a larger number of members, and each member is matched with one competition.
 A few schools conduct moot court entirely intramurally.
 Moot court competitions are typically sponsored by organisations with interest in one particular area of law, and the moot court problems address an issue in that field.
 Competitions are often judged by legal practitioners with expertise in the particular area of law, or sometimes by sitting judges.

 The basic structure of a moot court competition roughly parallels what would happen in actual appellate practice.
 Participants will typically receive a problem ahead of time, which includes the facts of the underlying case, and often an opinion from a lower court that is being challenged in the problem.
 Students must then research and prepare for that case as if they were lawyers or advocates for one or sometimes both of the parties.
 Depending on the competition, participants will be required to submit written briefs, participate in oral argument, or both.
 The case or problem is often one of current interest, sometimes mimicking an actual case, and sometimes fabricated to address difficult legal issues.

-Notable competitions include Ames Moot Court Competition and The Laskin Moot.
+The annual inter-law school National Moot Court Competition, co-sponsored by the New York City Bar Association and the American College of Trial Lawyers, is among the oldest and most prestigious competitions in the United States.
+Other notable competitions include Harvard Law School's Ames Moot Court Competition and Canada's The Laskin Moot.
 A number of moot court competitions focus on specific areas of law.
 For example, the First Amendment Center annually holds a National First Amendment Moot Court Competition, in which the judges have included numerous United States Circuit Court judges.

 While moot court is most commonly associated with law schools in North America, it is also a popular activity at the collegiate and high school levels.
 In the United States, the American Moot Court Association is the national governing body for undergraduate moot court.
 At the high school level, the National Association of Moot Court oversees a circuit of regional and national competitions each year.